 Regional Partnership Grants

-This funding opportunity supports regional partnerships that include child welfare agencies and substance abuse treatment providers to improve services for families affected by substance use disorders and prevent child removal from their homes.
+This funding opportunity supports regional partnerships among child welfare agencies, substance use treatment providers, and judicial systems to deliver family-centered services for families affected by substance use disorders.

 Award Range